Stable Restoration and Separation of Approximately Sparse Signals: Introduction

-where $\dicta\in\complexset^{\outputdim\times \inputdimA}$ and $\dictb\in\complexset^{\outputdim\times \inputdimB}$ are general (basis, frame, over-complete, or in-complete) deterministic dictionaries, i.e., matrices whose columns have unit Euclidean (or \elltwo) norm.
-The vector \inputvec is assumed to be \emph{approximately sparse}, i.e., its main energy (in terms of the sum of absolute values) is concentrated in only a few entries.
+where $\dicta\in\complexset^{\outputdim\times \inputdimA}$ and $\dictb\in\complexset^{\outputdim\times \inputdimB}$ are general deterministic dictionaries; examples for general dictionaries include bases, frames, or over-/incomplete matrices whose columns have unit Euclidean (or \elltwo) norm.
+The vector \inputvec is assumed to be \emph{approximately sparse}, i.e., its main energy (in terms of the sum of absolute values, for example) is concentrated in only a few entries.
 The $M$-dimensional signal vector is defined as $\outputvec=\dicta\inputvec$.
 The vector $\error\in\complexset^\inputdimA$ represents interference and is assumed to be \emph{perfectly sparse}, i.e., only a few entries are nonzero, and $\noise\in\complexset^\outputdim$ corresponds to measurement noise.
-Apart from the bound $\normtwo{\noise}<\varepsilon$, the measurement noise is allowed to be arbitrary.
-The interference and noise components \error and \noise are allowed to depend on the vector~\inputvec and/or the dictionary~\dicta.
+Apart from the bound $\normtwo{\noise}<\varepsilon$, the measurement noise is arbitrary.
+We emphasize that the interference and noise components \error and \noise can depend on the vector~\inputvec and/or the dictionary~\dicta.

 The setting \fref{eq:systemmodel} also allows us to study \emph{signal separation}, i.e., the separation of two distinct features $\dicta\inputvec$ and $\dictb\error$ from the noisy observation~\noiseout.
 Here, the vector \error in \fref{eq:systemmodel} is also allowed to be approximately sparse and is used to represent a second desirable feature (rather than undesired interference).
 Signal separation amounts to simultaneously recovering the vectors \inputvec and~\error from the noisy measurement~\noiseout followed by computation of the individual signal features $\dicta\inputvec$ and $\dictb\error$.